 The effects of SNPs on oligonucleotide binding and melting temperature

 SNPs that occur in primer and probe binding sites can destabilize oligonucleotide binding.
 In many cases, a single SNP may not completely prevent PCR, but can often affect its efficiency.
 As seen in Figure 2, single mismatches can reduce the melting temperature of an oligonucleotide by several degrees Celsius.
 This can lead to an underestimation of the amount of gene expression in the SNP-containing sequences.

 Figure 2.
-Single Mismatch Significantly Decreases Melting Temperature.
+A single mismatch significantly decreases melting temperature.
 Example shows how a single mismatch can affect melting temperature, affecting the efficiency of the PCR, and ultimately the interpretation of experimental results.
 This particular mismatch creates a non-standard base pairing that should not disrupt the helix.
 However, it substantially decreases melting temperature by over 8°C.

 Synthesis of PrimeTime Pre-designed qPCR Assays is performed using frequently updated information from new RefSeq releases from NCBI.
-Target regions are screened to avoid SNPs and sequences that are repeated elsewhere in the genome.
-Because each assay is synthesized only after it is ordered, there is never a stock of outdated assays that may omit SNPs only recently identified.
+Target regions are screened to manage SNPs and sequences that are repeated elsewhere in the genome.
+Because each assay is synthesized only after it is ordered, you will receive up-to-date assays.

 Are My Previously Ordered Assays OK?